 One-hour cards can be purchased from the conductor or driver on the bus or tram.
 Day cards can be bought on the tram our purchased in advance.

-If you’re using the I amsterdam City Card, you’ll get free entrance to the city’s top attractions, plus unlimited use of the Amsterdam public transport system (GVB) for 24, 48, or 72 hours.
+If you’re using the I amsterdam City Card, you’ll get free entrance to the city’s top attractions, plus unlimited use of the Amsterdam public transport system (GVB) for the duration of your pass.

 Checking in and out on public transit: